Marie-Thérèse Julien Lung-Fou: Legacy

-Her writing is used to teach Martinician Creole; it is a part of the literary history of the language as well as an inspiration to contemporary writers.
+Her writing is used to teach Martinican Creole; it is a part of the literary history of the language as well as an inspiration to contemporary writers.

 However, some of Lung-Fou's works have also attracted controversy, particularly her 1964 sculpture of abolitionist Victor Schoelcher.
 Critics accused the statue, alongside other works depicting Schoelcher, of perpetuating a narrative of passivity by Martinique's enslaved population.
 In 2013, Lung-Fou's statue was vandalized, being branded with pro-independence slogans while having its face destroyed.

 Works

 Books

 1956 Dialogue.
 Revue culturelle chez Madame Julien Lung-Fou.